 Steel pan music originated in the Caribbean in the 1940s and was brought over to the United Kingdom, and many places in Europe during the following years.
 Steel pans are all made from oil drums, which are then shaped for the notes and chromed to preserve their quality and give the sunshine sound of steel music.
 All our pans were made in this country by West Indian pan makers and our tutors were from the Caribbean for the first twenty years which has brought the traditional sound and style to our music.

 The Orchestra has performed in Europe on many occasions, most recently in Belgium in 2017, tours Devon every three or four years, and regularly appears at Caribbean evenings, shows, carnivals and shopping centres throughout the Country.
-The Orchestra operates in the name of our home town of Stockport and all public appearances operate behind a banner proclaiming Pantonic All Stars Steel Orchestra – the “Sound of Stockport Steel” and our vehicles sport the same logo on their sides.
+The Orchestra operates in the name of our home town of Stockport and all public appearances operate behind a banner proclaiming Pantonic All Stars Steel Orchestra – the “Sound of Stockport Steel” with our vehicles sporting the same logo on their sides.

 Our Orchestra stands alongside the independent steel bands of the World.
 We are just as they are, in that our formation was the idea of just two people who, along with the support of some of the parents and charities we raise money for, brought together their children and formed the basis of the Orchestra in November 1985.
 Thirty four years later and the charity involvement lives on and regular gigs are played so as to ensure a steady flow of money is given to the charity we collect for (The Royal Manchester Children’s Hospital Bone Marrow Trust Fund).
 Over one hundred and thirty musicians have passed through the senior group over the past 34 years and added their own individual mark upon the aura of the Orchestra.
 The original founders may have moved on, but the motto we have held since the beginning still remains “We Not I”.